MouMou/EWP/README.md

 # Prototype WebRTC

+This project is developed by Clément Mouret and Luc Tribolet during an internship at Atos Worldline.

 This prototype is only available for Chrome/Chromium with support WebRTC.
 This web application allow you to video chat with someone else by sharing a single link.
 There is an embedded chat.
 But for the moment the chat is using the signalling server for the message transport.